2gis/k8s-handle/README.md

 1. Templating
 2. Direct, `kubectl apply`-like provisioning without config.yaml context.

-For this reason, `k8s-handle template`, `k8s-handle apply`, `k8s-handle delete` commands are implemented.
+For this reason, `k8s-handle render`, `k8s-handle apply`, `k8s-handle delete` commands are implemented.

-### Template
+### Render

-`template` command is purposed for creating specs from templates without their subsequent deployment.
+`render` command is purposed for creating specs from templates without their subsequent deployment.

 Another purpose is to check the generation of the templates: previously, this functionality was achieved by using the `--dry-run` optional flag.
 The support of `--dry-run` in `deploy` and `destroy` commands remains at this time for the